 - If you’re connecting using an SSH tunnel, enter your SSH tunnel server’s IP address and set the Connection Policy to Proxy.

-Create a database user for Fivetran’s exclusive use.
+If you’re authenticating Fivetran with a username and password, create a database user for Fivetran’s exclusive use.

 Open a connection to your Azure SQL database.

 Add a container database user for Fivetran by running the following command.
 Replace